maitreyeetiwari5/FPA-Variance-Automation/README.md

 An end-to-end FP&A automation prototype: rolling forecasts, self-calibrating variance thresholds, and auto-drafted close commentary built to demonstrate what automating the mechanical parts of monthly variance review looks like, without faking the parts that need human judgment.

-**[Live dashboard](https://maitreyeetiwari5.github.io/FPA-Variance-Automation/)** - filter by business unit and line item to see the forecast, flagged variances, and drafted commentary update together.
+**[Live dashboard](https://your-github-pages-url/)** - filter by business unit and line item to see the forecast, flagged variances, and drafted commentary update together.

+**[Excel workbook](fpa_variance_analysis.xlsx)**-— the same analysis as a 3-sheet report (Summary, Variance Detail, Action Items) for anyone who wants it in Excel.

 ## Problem